Flavoring-related Lung Disease

 - Conducted an outreach campaign to employers, workers, and health care providers using our new HESIS Health Hazard Alert on diacetyl (butter flavoring chemical); and

-- Is working with Cal/OSHA and others to develop an occupational health standard on diacetyl.
+- Worked with Cal/OSHA and others to develop an occupational health standard on diacetyl.